tresinformal/drakkar/fairytale.md

 They were both horses in disguise!

-So they horsed around a lot; they drank a lot of beer and flew into the sun
+So they horsed around a lot; they drank a lot of beer and did some awful stupid shit while drunk....

 and they lived happily ever after (maybe).